zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 Under the hood, the OracleLoader use the OracleBulkCopy.
 So for the same limitation reason, we recommend using Array Binding over this solution.

 ## Solution - Array Bindings
+This solution is supported in all providers.
+It's the fastest solution.

 ### Example